isetbio/JWLOrientedGabor/README.md

 This repository runs on the ISETBIO toolbox and is created by the NYU ISETBIO team (JWL stands for Jonathan Winawer Lab): Eline Kupers & Jonathan Winawer.
 This project is funded by the NEI grant: 'Linking brain and behavior 'around' the visual field' by Marisa Carrasco (NYU) and Jonathan Winawer (NYU)

+The paper related to this project can be found on bioRxiv (https://www.biorxiv.org/content/10.1101/434514v2) and is now accepted in PLOS Computational Biology!

 ## Short term goals
 This repository creates a computational observer model, containing multiple stages of the front-end of the visual system for a particular visual scene